-After the RT3663BC has received a valid SVID code, it executes the VID on-the-Fly transition by stepping up/ down the reference voltage of the required controller channel in a controlled slew rate, hence allowing the output voltage to ramp up/down to target VID.
+After the RT3663BR has received a valid SVID code, it executes the VID on-the-fly transition by stepping up/down the reference voltage of the required controller channel in a controlled slew rate, hence allowing the output voltage to ramp up/down to target VID.

-During the VID on-the-Fly transition, the RT3663BC forces CCM operation in high performance mode.
-If the controller channel operates in the power-saving mode prior to the VID on-the-Fly transition, it changes to high performance mode and implement CCM operation when the controller implement VID up, and then remain in high performance mode; if the controller implement VID down in CCM, it slew rate is about 2.5mV/μs; if the controller implement VID down in power-saving mode, it decays down and keep in power-saving mode.
+During the VID on-the-fly transition, the RT3663BR forces CCM operation in high performance mode.
+If the controller channel operates in the power-saving mode prior to the VID on-the-fly transition, it changes to high performance mode and implement CCM operation when the controller implement VID up, and then back to the VID up PS command after VID achieve target voltage at 20μs to 40μs; if the controller implement VID down in CCM, it slew rate is about 2.5mV/μs; if the controller implement VID down in power-saving mode, it decays down and keep in powersaving mode.
 The controller receives DACOFF in PSI=00 will change to PSI=11 multi-phase CCM down.
 The slew rate is 2.5mV/μs, when DACOFF finishes, controller enters power saving mode; control loop is shut down, only basic bias, sequence control and interface circuits are still active to achieve power saving.